 It works a treat, too, delivering a pleasingly comfortable yet authoritative performance that you'd be happy listening to all day.
 Throw in its classy, well made design, easy to use operation and the bonus of Alexa, and you're looking at a Bluetooth speaker sequel that has very much been worth the wait.

 Read the full review: Bang & Olufsen Beosound A1 (2nd Gen)

-JBL has fine-tuned the sound in this latest iteration to please even pickier ears.
+JBL fine-tuned the sound in this iteration to please even pickier ears.
 Obviously there's a limit to the bass floor in a speaker of this size, but the low-end is tasteful – and there's plenty of punch.

 You get a nice array of features for the money, too.
 The IPX7 water resistance means the Charge 4 can handle being submerged in water to a depth of 1.5m.
 And unlike the Flip 5 (above), you can also use the Charge 4 to juice up your phone – or any other device that will charge over USB from a 5V supply.

 The Flip 5 (above) is cheaper and lighter, but the Charge 4's rugged design, excellent battery life and ‘battery sharing’ make it a near-perfect speaker for camping, beach trips and home use.